PrimeCarers/knowledgebase/_posts/2019-12-01-primecarers-dashboard-summary.md

 ## Account Summary

 From your logged-in account, you can manage all aspect of care.
 From messaging carers, to finding more and everything in-between.
-Us this are to:
+Use this are to:
  - Chat to your carers - To see if they are right for you
  - Book introductory visits - Meeting and interviewing carers
  - Book paid visits - Paying for the care